Crush (Bon Jovi album): Background

-After a five-year hiatus, Jon Bon Jovi and Richie Sambora released solo albums.
+The band took a hiatus after These Days (1995) during which Jon Bon Jovi and Richie Sambora released solo albums.
 In 1999, Jon Bon Jovi was planning to release a third solo album but the band started work on their new album in mid-1999.
 Its working title was Sex Sells.
 Posters using this title are seen in and around New York in the video for "Real Life" – the band's then most recent single.
 Another working title was One Wild Night.
 The latter was resurrected for a live compilation the following year.

 An initial plan to team up with producers Bob Rock and Bruce Fairbairn fell through because of the latter's death.
 An audition process was set up, but the band was uninterested by the producers interviewed.
 Eventually Bon Jovi asked A&R executive John Kalodner if he knew up-and-coming producers, and he recommended Luke Ebbin.
 He was brought to Bon Jovi's home studio in New Jersey, and took a demo with only vocals and acoustic guitar to add programming, string and background vocal arrangements.
 On his return, Ebbin was hired.

-An interesting fact is that the song "Next 100 Years" is a self cover.
+The song "Next 100 Years" is a self cover.
 Jon Bon Jovi (with B'z's Koshi Inaba, who wrote the Japanese lyrics) sent a demo version to now extinct Japanese talent agency Johnny & Associates.
 A special unit formed in 1997, to raise funds for schools affected by the 1995 Great Hanshin earthquake, with the members of Tokio, V6 and KinKi Kids, called J-Friends, recorded the song in 1999.
 "J-FRIENDS Never Ending Spirit 1997-2003", a DVD with recordings of a year-end concert given in 2002 with several of the agency's groups, as well as past concerts by the special unit, released in April 2003, includes a live version of the song.